lossanna/RestoreNet/Sonoran-data/data-wrangling-intermediate/README_intermediate-data.md

 ## From `01_curate-species-list.R`
 ### Output
 #### `01a_output1_subplot-codes-missing.csv`
-- List of codes included in the `subplot` data, but are missing from the the original master species list.
+- List of codes included in the `subplot` data, but are missing from the the original master species list (`Master.xlsx`).
 - Columns: `Region`, `Site`, `CodeOriginal`.

 #### `01a_output2_subplot-lifeform-info.csv`
-- List of codes and accompanying lifeform information based on the `subplot` data, where a code and the functional type was recorded.
+- List of codes for location-independent knowns and accompanying lifeform information based on the `subplot` data, where a code and the functional type was recorded.
 - Columns: `CodeOriginal`, `Lifeform`.

 #### `01a_output3_xlsx_lifeform-na.csv`
-- List of species without lifeform information from the master species list.
+- List of species (location-independent knowns) without lifeform information from the master species list.
  	- Lifeform information would have come from `AllSubplotData` tab from `Master.xlsx`.
 - Columns: `CodeOriginal`, `Name`, `Lifeform` (all NAs).